ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 Where `xx` is the [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 "Wikipedia") two-lettered country code for the flag.

-Adding the full country names or codes in the alt text is optional.
+Adding the full country names or codes in the alternate text is optional.
 Adding full country names in title text is optional.

 ### Tables